tommasodotNET/dapr-traffic-control/Lab Guide Day 1.md

 Lastly, you will have to use Dapr's Output Binding to send the email.
 As described in the README, the email service is simulated using Maildev.

+### Dapr Components

+You will find the email.yaml component ready to use, you will need to work on the pubsub.yaml that will be used also for day 2.
+Please refer to the [dapr docs](https://docs.dapr.io/reference/components-reference/supported-pubsub/setup-rabbitmq/).

 ## Test the services

 Once you have implemented the `FineCollectionService`, you can test it following these steps: